guavestudios/TagBundle/README.md

-# Contao Skeleton Bundle
+# Tag Bundle

-This contao module is a template for building our own.
+This Contao module gives you a Tags content element for other modules to use

 ## Requirements